 False.
 The court looks at both parties’ conduct during the marriage to determine whether alimony is necessary, including nature, amount, duration, and payment method.

-Myth #2: Adultery only applies during the time you were married.
+Myth #2: Adultery only applies while you were together.

 False.
 Courts still look at the conduct of the couple during the negotiation of the divorce settlement until the final divorce decree or judgment.